Skifahren Planai

 Snow-sure slopes, an impressive glacier, kids attractions and top-notch cuisine - that's Schladming-Dachstein for you!

-Skiing, snowboarding, ski touring, winter hiking, ski yoga... when on a winter holiday in Schladming-Dachstein, you'll certainly never get bored.
+Skiing, snowboarding, ski touring, winter hiking, ski yoga...
+When on a winter holiday in Schladming-Dachstein, you'll certainly never get bored.
 The region scores with its diverse range of winter activities, authentic hospitality and unforgettable nature experiences.
 And no matter how you choose to spend your day, stunning panoramas of the Dachstein are always part of the deal.

 The region is also an excellent family winter holiday destination, with numerous kid-friendly pistes, all-year-round playgrounds, fun slopes, and even witches that will cheer on the little ones when they take their first turns.